 Condiments is an umbrella term which takes in such items as sauces, spreads, vinegars, flavoured and unflavoured oils, relishes and pickled items: some people broaden the term to include spice mixes, pepper and finishing salts.
 Some definitions include simple slices of vegetables such as tomato, cucumber, etc.

 Condiments are generally prepared and ready to use as a final addition to a prepared dish by the diner at the table.
-A jar of taco seasoning mixed dried spice would not usually be classed as a condiment, as it is meant to be used in cooking, whereas a jar of taco sauce would be, because even though it can be used in cooking, it can also be applied right at the table.
+A jar of taco seasoning spice mixture would not usually be classed as a condiment, as it is meant to be used in cooking, whereas a jar of taco sauce would be, because even though it can be used in cooking, it can also be applied right at the table.

 Many food items serve a dual purpose as both condiment and ingredient.
 Ketchup and mustard, for instance, are often called upon to be ingredients in baked bean recipes.
-Sauces such as Mayonnaise and pesto can be used as a condiment (for instance, on French Fries or sandwiches), even though their prime purpose in theory is to be an ingredient in something; hummous and guacamole, which are used as dips, being food items in themselves, can be used as a condiment on sandwiches or burgers.
+Sauces such as mayonnaise and pesto can be used as a condiment (for instance, on French Fries or sandwiches), even though their prime purpose in theory is to be an ingredient in something; hummos and guacamole, which are used as dips, being food items in themselves, can be used as a condiment on sandwiches or burgers.

 Almost every cuisine has its own range of unique condiments, though mustard and vinegar tend to be universal for the most part.